What Property Managers Need To Know About Apartment Building Master Key System Lawsuits

 One of the benefits of working with John's Lock & Key is that you only deal with John.
 John's California Locksmith License is LCO 3522 and when you call John's Lock & Key you only talk to John and only John performs your service.

-The "Minute Key" Device is in fact
+The "Minute Key" Device is

 a Machine With No Ethics